 A support parent is a veteran parent or primary caregiver of an individual with special health care needs willing to help other families in situations they have faced.
 A support parent is a person who wants to reduce the feelings of isolation for other families of individuals with special health care needs and allow others to benefit from their experiences.
 A support parent provides a safe listening environment and a wealth of information to other families.

 Parents of OCSHCN patients are involved in:

 In addition to the needs assessment, OCSHCN has established a goal to identify and develop family leaders for ongoing participation and partnership.
-Mentoring for families who wish to become active leaders will be provided through partnership with organizations such as KY-SPIN and the Parent Resource Centers.
+Mentoring for families who wish to become active leaders will be provided through the Family-to-Family Health Information Center.

 Best practices that guide the Office for Children with Special Health Care Needs in serving the families of children with special health care needs are:

 - Families of children and youth with special health care needs partner in decision-making and are satisfied with the services they receive.

 - Community-based service systems are organized so families can use them easily.